I was hesitant at first, but I was vaccinated — and I'm glad they were vaccinated. | ExBulletin

 “I didn’t really trust the shot,” said Melendez, a student at Everett High School, after watching a series of TikTok videos of people claiming to be suffering from terrible symptoms, especially after filming.

 But in the end, his family decided that it would be best for everyone to be vaccinated by the fall.
-On Wednesday, his mom took Melendez and his brother to a Vaccination Clinic in Summerville, making Pfizer vaccine available to anyone over the age of 12.
+On Wednesday, his mom took Melendez and his brother to a Vaccination Clinic in Summerville, so anyone over the age of 12 could get the Pfizer vaccine.

 “Schools are coming and they will need shots,” he explained.
-“And you never know when you might have to travel or go somewhere.”
+“Moreover, you never know when you may have to travel or go somewhere.”

-Melendez said those worried about Jab should know that it’s not a big deal.
+Melendez said anyone worried about Jab should know that it’s not a big deal.

-“I thought it would hurt at first, but it wasn’t,” he said, adding that the hesitant young man “may not get in the way.”
+“I thought it would hurt at first, but it wasn’t,” he said, adding that the hesitant young people “may not get in the way.”

+Shirley Walker (55 years old) and Chantel Allen (20 years old, Dorchester, Massachusetts).

-As someone who has a lot of medical care In terms of conditions, Shirley Walker was afraid of much about the virus.
+As a person with many medical conditions, Shirley Walker was afraid of many things about the virus.
 But it wasn’t until last week that she believed that the vaccine could stop the panic instead of joining it.

-“I’m already a very sick person.
-I’ve heard that I’m not like me, so I don’t want to get a COVID,” said Walker, who suffers from high blood pressure, diabetes, and asthma.
+“I’m already a very sick person and I’ve heard that COVID-19 is different from someone like me, so I don’t want to get it,” said Walker, who suffers from high blood pressure, diabetes and asthma.
 “I could really get sick, so I was scared and decided to get vaccinated.
 I just wanted to do the right thing for safety and my family.”

 When the vaccine was first announced, he said, “I was like hell.
 I don’t know!”
 I was scared.
 Walker, sitting next to his daughter at Prince Hall Grand Lodge in Dochester, said after the first dose.
 One of Walker’s biggest concerns was how the vaccine interacts with her prescription.
 “I don’t want to put anything in my body that makes me sick.”

-It was difficult to get clear information about the side effects of the vaccine, allergic reactions, and other details about what to expect, but the vaccination message seemed to be everywhere.
+It was difficult to get clear information about the side effects of the vaccine, allergic reactions, and other expected content, but the message to the vaccine seemed to be ubiquitous.

 “It was just a lot,” said her daughter, Chantel Allen.
 “She doesn’t really participate in social media, but then there are many conspiracy theories and many people react crazy by pretending to be vaccinated.
 People who misunderstood your attention.
 There are many things that can be turned to. “

-Note: Editor’s Note: This editorial is being carried out in conjunction with the Boston Globe Opinion COVID-19 Vaccination Project, which aims to uncover vaccine myths and identify other barriers to vaccination.
-Many members of the Maine Press Association participate in this initiative led by The Globe.
-See Village Soup for related articles.